Water Deer - Tusk Movement

 In discussing this with Dr Cooke, he pointed out how the snarling action results in a change in the profile of the nose and, at the same time, a parting of the lips and rotation of the ears to point forwards.
 Indeed, in the superb series of images captured by Mike McKenzie at Claxton in south-east Norfolk during February 2013, the shortening of the nose and pulling back of the lower jaw, slightly parting the lips, can be clearly seen.
 This has the effect of bringing the tusks into a near-vertical position and actually gives the illusion of more movement in the tusks than the anatomy would seem to allow.

 Based on Aitchison's findings, once the buck relaxes, the thickened gum pad (i.e., the periodontal ligament) then slowly returns the tusk to its resting position which, again going by Aitchison's observations, is around the middle of its full range of movement.
-This corresponds with video footage of freshly shot bucks Dr Cooke and I have seen.
-Some observers suggest that the tusks are actively “pulled back” out of the way while grazing, but to the best of my knowledge this has never been documented.
-Indeed, my observations and those of Dr Cooke indicate that the relaxed/grazing position may be at or just behind the middle of the orbit, and any movement further backwards might simply provide resistance against impact or be a reflexive response to mouth movements associated with grazing, rather than being voluntary.
-During our discussion on the topic, Dr Cooke suggested to me:
+This corresponds with video footage of freshly shot bucks Arnold and I have seen.
+Some observers suggest that the tusks are actively "pulled back" out of the way while grazing, but to the best of my knowledge no mechanism has ever been documented to support this.
+Indeed, Arnold's and my observations indicate that the relaxed/grazing position may be at or just behind the middle of the orbit, and any movement further backwards might simply be a reflexive response to mouth movements associated with grazing, rather than being a conscious effort on the part of the buck.
+During our discussion on the topic, Arnold suggested to me:

 "Maybe the animal cannot control further backward movement, but such involuntary movement exists to reduce the risk of the tusk breaking when fighting or simply going about its usual business.
 We know tusk breakage happens fairly frequently, so a mechanism that reduces the risk must be a good thing.
 In other words, the grazing position is the central usual position; the animal can bring the tusks forward by snarling; the buck cannot make them go further back from the central position, but if a tusk is knocked or if someone pushes it, such movement is possible."

-Subsequently, Dr Cooke went on to muse about whether the stretching down of the neck while the buck is feeding might affect tusk position.
-Conceivably, he postulated, stretching the neck might “shift things around in the jaw of the deer so the tusk goes back”.
+Subsequently, Arnold went on to muse about whether the stretching down of the neck while the buck is feeding might affect tusk position.
+Conceivably, he postulated, stretching the neck might "shift things around in the jaw of the deer so the tusk goes back".

 "I couldn't find, and can't imagine, any provision for voluntary movement within the periodontal ligament."

-In addition to the ability to the tusk to be pulled a short way forward prior to combat, we have some anatomical data to suggest weak chewing (masseter) muscles may facilitate tusk use by allowing the owner to open their mouth wide.
-In their 2013 study of the water deer masseter muscle, Motoki Sasaki at Obihiro University of Veterinary Medicine and colleagues found a weakly developed maxillo-mandibularis tendon, the tendon that attaches the masseter muscles to the lower jaw, which they suggest may allow for wider-than-normal jaw opening.
-If so, this could maximise the use of tusks during combat in a manner similar to that observed among Bactrian camels.
-Unfortunately, Sasaki and his team only studied two female deer found dead in Gyeonggi-do, so we don't know if the same applies to bucks.
+In addition to the limited anterior displacement of the tusks prior to combat, anatomical evidence suggests that relatively weak masseter (chewing) musculature may facilitate their effective use by permitting a greater degree of jaw opening.
+In a 2013 study of the water deer masseter muscle, Motoki Sasaki of Obihiro University of Veterinary Medicine and colleagues reported a weakly developed maxillo-mandibularis tendon -- the structure anchoring the masseter muscle to the lower jaw -- which they proposed may allow a wider-than-typical gape.
+If this interpretation is correct, such an adaptation could enhance the functional deployment of the tusks during combat, in a manner comparable to that observed in Bactrian camels (Camelus bactrianus).
+Behavioural observations further support this possibility: on two occasions I have witnessed bucks opening their mouth widely when facing an opponent during fights, suggesting that gape may form part of the threat display and/or facilitate effective tusk contact.
+Unfortunately, the anatomical study by Sasaki and his team was based on only two female individuals recovered in Gyeonggi-do, so we don't know if the same applies to bucks.